Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 Donors should not control research conclusions, community review outcomes, technical validity, spelling or language authority, or the governance of affected communities.

+Donors should also not receive privileged access to data, corpora, signer media, or dataset exports as consideration for gifts.

 ## Relationship to grants

 The strongest funding model is layered.